This post may contain compensated links. Refer to my disclaimer for more info.

-Tired of not knowing how to cook green beans – because they’re tasteless, soggy, or too crunchy – and take forever to cook?!
+Tired of not knowing how to cook green beans – because they’re tasteless, soggy, or too crunchy – and then take forever to cook?!
 You’re about to learn how to rock this yummy Southern green beans recipe like a boss and be done in minutes.
-There are just a couple secrets to learn and you’ll be on your way to healthy green bean recipes on your own (that don’t necessarily taste healthy!).
-Ready to get on to the deliciousness?
-Let’s go!
+I struggled for years to know how to cook green beans that actually had incredible flavor and were just the right amount of crunchiness while remaining in the healthy vegetable category.
+There are just a couple of secrets to learn and you’ll be on your way to healthy green bean recipes on your own (that don’t necessarily taste healthy!).
+This just may be your family’s new favorite vegetable dish of the future!

-Knowing how to cook green beans in the quickest and easiest way is simply knowing how to “saute” green beans.
-The following sauteed green bean recipe secrets include three key things:
+Knowing how to cook green beans (frozen green bean recipes) in the quickest and easiest way is simply knowing how to “saute” green beans.
+The following sauteed green bean recipe secrets include three key things (especially when cooking frozen green beans):

 - infusing flavor early